btrue775/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow
+This repository is for practicing the GitHub Flow.
-I am doing this assignment for the Prework for Code: You Kentucky
+This is an assignment for the Prework for Code: You Kentucky